dotnetspark/serverless_stripe/README.md

-# serverless_stripe
+# Serverless Stripe Checkout – Multi-Cloud Payments

-A serverless payment session endpoint for Stripe supporting both Azure Functions and AWS Lambda.
+A multi-cloud serverless solution for Stripe checkout sessions, featuring secure API key management, OpenTelemetry tracing, automated CI/CD, and unit testing.
+Supports Azure Functions and AWS Lambda for flexible, cloud-agnostic deployments.

 ## Project Intent
 This project demonstrates how to build cloud-agnostic serverless endpoints for Stripe checkout sessions, with secure API key management using cloud-native secrets services.
 It is designed for multi-cloud deployments and best practices in serverless payments.